beerriot/starlink-ping-loss-viewer/README.md

    reduces the signal-to-noise ratio plot to only cases where snr=0.

  * "connected": Highlight areas where a connection was maintained at the specified quality for the at least the specified time.
-"Min < D Sec" specifies the amount of time the connection had to be maintained.
-"Max D" is the ping loss level, at or above which the connection is considered broken.
-"Max D Sec" is the amount of time the ping loss needed to stay above "Max D" to be considered broken.
-For example, "Min < D Sec" = 1800, "Max D" = 1, "Max D Sec" = 2, means highligh areas where at least 30 minutes passed where the ping loss level was never 100% for more than two consecutive seconds.
+Quality is specified by the "obstructed", "beta downtime", "no satellites", and "strict" checkboxes.
+If any red, blue, or green rectangle is shown at a sample point, that point is considered below quality.
+It probably makes the most sense to use this with "strict" enabled.
+"Min Clear Sec" specifies the number of seconds that the span must cover to be highlighted.
+"Max Down Sec" specifies the number of consecutive seconds of below-quality service allowed before considering the span ended.
+For example, "Min Clear Sec" = 1800, "Max Down Sec" = 2, means highlight areas were at least 30 minutes passed where no ping loss was displayed for more than two consecutive seconds.

 If you place your mouse over the rendering, a tooltip will display the offset into the data array, as well as the date and time of that